Lee Anderson refuses to apologise for Sadiq Khan remarks

 Reform UK leader Richard Tice did not rule out opening the door to Mr Anderson after his suspension.

-In a statement, he said: “Lee Anderson may have been clumsy in his precise choice of words, but his sentiments are supported by millions of British citizens, including myself.
-Never has Westminster and the craven left leaning Establishment been so out of touch with ordinary people.
+“Lee Anderson may have been clumsy in his precise choice of words, but his sentiments are supported by millions of British citizens, including myself,” he said in a statement.

 “I do not and will not give a running commentary on any discussions I have with any MPs, but those MPs have my number.”